Taking you though an example proofread.

 'Get paid to read books at home!
 Earn £50 an hour.’

-Reflecting on my 20-plus years' experience, you might find the below scenario helpful in understanding more about what's really involved when you employ a proofreader and why it sometimes takes longer than you think.
+Reflecting on my 20-plus years' experience, you might find the below scenario helpful in understanding more about what's involved when you employ a proofreader and why it sometimes takes longer than you think.

 Identifying the need for an editor